spensbot/Garage-Lights/README.md

 Communicates with the USB device using the included FTDI driver.
 The included driver is for windows 64 bit.
 Additional drivers can be downloaded here: http://www.ftdichip.com/Drivers/D2XX.htm

+I'm not opposed to adding features/fixing bugs within the code.
+Let me know if you have ideas/problems and I might look into it :)
+This is currently only compiled in VST2 and VST3 64bit formats.
+If you need another format let me know.
+I might try to help.

 I created this plugin because I searched far and wide for something with the same features.
 It either doesn't exist, or I couldn't find it...
 Until now.
 Hope you enjoy the plugin!